Codecademy/EventHub/README.md

 Lastly, for both indices, since they are sharded by event types or users, we expect the size of the indices can be significantly further reduced with proper compression.

 ### Architecture
-At the highest level, `com.mobicrave.eventracker.web.EventTrackerHandler` is the main entry point.
-It runs a [Jetty](http://www.eclipse.org/jetty) server, reflectively collects supported commands under `com.mobicrave.eventracker.web.commands`, handles JSONP request transparently, handles requests to static resources like the dashboard, and most importantly, act as a proxy which translates http request and respones to and from method calls to `com.mobicrave.eventracker.EventTracker`.
+At the highest level, `com.codecademy.evenhub.web.EventHubHandler` is the main entry point.
+It runs a [Jetty](http://www.eclipse.org/jetty) server, reflectively collects supported commands under `com.codecademy.evenhub.web.commands`, handles JSONP request transparently, handles requests to static resources like the dashboard, and most importantly, act as a proxy which translates http request and respones to and from method calls to `com.codecademy.evenhub.EventHub`.

-`com.mobicrave.eventracker.EventTracker` can be thought of as a facade to the key components of `UserStorage`, `EventStorage`, `ShardedEventIndex`, `DatedEventIndex`, `UserEventIndex` and `PropertiesIndex`.
+`com.codecademy.evenhub.EventHub` can be thought of as a facade to the key components of `UserStorage`, `EventStorage`, `ShardedEventIndex`, `DatedEventIndex`, `UserEventIndex` and `PropertiesIndex`.

 For `UserStorage` and `EventStorage`, at the lowest level, we implemented `Journal{User,Event}Storage` backed by [HawtJournal](https://github.com/fusesource/hawtjournal/) to store underlying records reliably.
 In addition, when clients is quering records which cannot be filtered by the supported indices, the server will loop through all tne potential hits, look up the properties from the `Journal` and then filter.
 For better performance, there are also decorators for each storage like `Cached{User,Event}Storage` to support caching and `BloomFiltered{User,Event}Storage` to support fast rejection for filters like `ExactMatch`.
 Please also beware that each `Storage` maintains a monotonically increasing counter as the internal id generator for each event and user received.

-To make the funnel and corhot queries fast, `EventTracker` also maintains three indices, `ShardedEventIndex`, `UserEventIndex`, and `DatedEventIndex` behind the scene. `DatedEventIndex` simply tracks the mapping from a given date, the id of the first event received in that day. `ShardedEventIndex` can be thought of as sorted event ids sharded by event type. `UserEventIndex` can be thought of as sorted event ids sharded by users.
+To make the funnel and corhot queries fast, `EventHub` also maintains three indices, `ShardedEventIndex`, `UserEventIndex`, and `DatedEventIndex` behind the scene. `DatedEventIndex` simply tracks the mapping from a given date, the id of the first event received in that day. `ShardedEventIndex` can be thought of as sorted event ids sharded by event type. `UserEventIndex` can be thought of as sorted event ids sharded by users.

-Lastly, `EventTracker` maintains a `PropertiesIndex` backed by [LevelDB Jni](https://github.com/fusesource/leveldbjni) to track what properties keys are available for a given event type and what properties values are available for a given event type and a property key.
+Lastly, `EventHub` maintains a `PropertiesIndex` backed by [LevelDB Jni](https://github.com/fusesource/leveldbjni) to track what properties keys are available for a given event type and what properties values are available for a given event type and a property key.

 ### Horizontal scalabiltiy
-While EventTracker does not need any information from different users, with a broker in front of EventTracker servers, EventTracker can be easily sharded by users and scale horizontally.
+While EventHub does not need any information from different users, with a broker in front of EventHub servers, EventHub can be easily sharded by users and scale horizontally.

 ### Performance
 In the following three experiments, the spec of the computer used can be found in the following table